 - How has your career progressed since joining Mace?

-When I joined Macro in 2005 I was asked to manage the relocation of people in a big programme that Mace was already involved in.
+When I joined the facilities management team in 2005 I was asked to manage the relocation of people in a big programme that Mace was already involved in.
 I then moved into Mace’s public sector consultancy team, working on rationalising office spaces.

 I’ve worked with a variety of clients, including reorganising the Home Office’s London headquarters and coordinating the migration of 3,000 Hampshire County Council employees into its new headquarters Queen Elizabeth II Court.
 I'm now working on a similar project but this time at the School for Oriental and African Studies (SOAS) at the University of London, which has undergone a major redesign.